PollobRay/Shop-Invoice-Builder-in-Java/README.md

 *Note:
 - jar file is used to run the project but java must intall in the system.
+- Open the project on NetBeans IDE to edit the project.

 * Seller Have to Enter
   - [1] Customer Name